justins14/haiku-forecast/README.md

 Uses OpenStreetMap Nominatim API for geocoding and weather data from the Open-Meteo API.
-Haikus generated primarily by ChatGPT with some modifications.
+Haikus were generated primarily by ChatGPT with some modifications.